(Also known as Tibial Fracture, Fractured Tibia, Fractured Medial Malleolus, Broken Tibia)

 Your physiotherapist can advise when it is appropriate to begin the initial exercises and eventually progress to the intermediate, advanced and other exercises.
 As a general rule, addition of exercises or progression to more advanced exercises should take place provided there is no increase in symptoms.

-Move your foot and ankle up and down as far as you can go without pain and provided you feel no more than a mild to moderate stretch (figure 2).
-Repeat 10 – 20 times provided there is no increase in symptoms.
+Begin this exercise in a position allowing free movement of your foot and ankle (figure 2).
+Gently move your ankle up and down as far as you can go without discomfort.
+Ensure you feel no greater than a mild to moderate stretch during the exercise.
+Perform 10 – 20 repetitions provided there is no increase in pain.

-Move your foot and ankle in and out as far as you can go without pain and provided you feel no more than a mild to moderate stretch (figure 3).
-Repeat 10 – 20 times provided there is no increase in symptoms.
+Begin this exercise in a position allowing unrestricted movement of your foot and ankle.
+Gently move your ankle and foot in and out as far as you can go without discomfort.
+Ensure you experience no greater than a mild to moderate stretch during the exercise (figure 3).
+Repeat 10 – 20 times provided there is no increase in pain.

-Move your foot and ankle in a circle as far as you can go without pain and provided you feel no more than a mild to moderate stretch (figure 4).
-Repeat 10 times in each direction provided there is no increase in symptoms.
+Commence this exercise in a position allowing free movement of your ankle and foot.
+Gently, move your ankle and foot in a circle as far as you can go without pain (figure 4).
+Ensure you feel no more than a mild to moderate stretch during the exercise.
+Repeat 10 times both clockwise and counter-clockwise provided there is no increase in symptoms.

 Physiotherapy products for a tibia fracture